Appeals Court Lets Ohio Enforce Law Banning Foreign Nationals From Spending on Campaigns

 U.S. Circuit Judge David W. McKeague joined the majority, which has stayed Watson’s preliminary injunction as the case proceeds.

-U.S. Circuit Judge Stephanie Dawkins Davis said in a dissent that she would have kept the injunction in place because she believes the law is likely unconstitutional.
+U.S. Circuit Judge Stephanie Dawkins Davis said in a dissent that she would have kept the injunction in place because she believes that the law is likely unconstitutional.

 Legal permanent residents (LPRs) have constitutional rights and the law could still protect against foreign influence by targeting any foreign nationals who are not legal permanent residents, Davis said, pointing to federal laws that exclude LPRs.